Waste

 Waste reduction

-In fact, the generation of hazardous and non-hazardous waste from industrial processes may result in pollution of the soil, water or air and may have adverse consequences in terms of altering the ecosystem, such as soil or water contamination due to possible leaching or accidental leaks, or because of entrusting waste to third parties without the required authorisation.
+The generation of hazardous and non-hazardous waste from industrial processes may result in pollution of the soil, water or air and may have adverse consequences in terms of altering the ecosystem, such as soil or water contamination due to possible leaching or accidental leaks, or because of entrusting waste to third parties without the required authorisation.
 To reduce and mitigate such impacts, as part of its Environment and Energy Management System Brembo has prepared a Waste Management procedure in which it defined operating requirements inspired by available best practices to ensure responsible, consistent management of these aspects at all Group plants.
 For example, specific solutions are adopted for temporary waste storage areas at plants, which must be designed using systems that prevent the effects of atmospheric agents on the waste.

 From primary to secondary aluminium